Light Homemade Spinach and Cheese Ravioli with Tomato Sauce

 - Heat oil in a medium saucepan over medium-high heat.
 Add onions, saute for 4 minutes, until a little translucent.
 Add oregano, basil, red pepper, bay leaf, and garlic and saute for 1 minute more.
 Stir in the remaining ingredients and bring to a boil.
 (I find that the tomatoes chop up very easily with the side of a wooden spoon once they are heated through) Reduce heat and let simmer for 20 minutes.

 This light homemade spinach and cheese ravioli with tomato sauce is a light refreshing meal, perfect for the warm months.
-I love pasta so this is a great way to enjoy without all of the calories.
+I love pasta so this is a great way to enjoy it without all of the calories.
 One of my favorite summer pasta recipes can be found HERE.

 Coming up next Tuesday is Chicken Ceasar Salad.
 One of my all-time favorite summer evening meals.